Nuclear Magnetic Relaxation Time near Compensation Temperature in Ferrimagnetic Insulator: Formalism: Magnons in Ferrimagnet

-by using the boson operators $a_q(i\omega_n)$ and $b_{-q}(-i\omega_n)$ with momentum $q$ and Matsubara frequency for bosons $\omega_n$.
-The dispersion relation of magnon depends on a connectivity of sub-lattice giving the number of nearest neighbor sites among each sub-lattice, $z_A$ and $z_B$, and that of nearest neighbor sites between two sub-lattices, $z$.
-In Eqs. (\ref{zeta}) and (\ref{gamma}), $\eta$ means the summation about the nearest neighbor sites among each sublattice and between two sub-lattices.
-By Eq. (\ref{action}), the Green functions of magnons $g_\nu(q,i\omega_n)$ are obtained as,
+We use the boson operators $a_{\bmq}(i\omega_n)$ and $b_{-\bmq}(-i\omega_n)$ with momentum $\bmq (q_x,q_y,q_z)$ and Matsubara frequency $\omega_n$.
+The $\bmq$-summation is taken over the first Brillouin zone.
+The magnon dispersion relation depends on the connectivity of the sub-lattice, which gives the number of nearest-neighbor sites $z_A$ and $z_B$ on each sub-lattice, and the number $z$ of nearest-neighbor sites between the two sub-lattices.
+In Eqs. (\ref{xi}) and (\ref{zeta}), \bm{$\xi$} and \bm{$\eta$} mean the summation over the nearest-neighbor sites between the two sub-lattices and within each sublattice, respectively.
+From Eq. (\ref{action}), the magnon Green's functions $g_\nu(\bmq,i\omega_n)$ are given by